Conversation Prompts—Media and Entertainment

 Media Preferences

-• Streaming Services: Which streaming service do you use the most, and why?
-How do you think streaming services have changed the way we consume media?
+Streaming Services: Which streaming platform do you use most often, and what makes it your go-to choice?
+How do you think streaming has transformed how people consume and discover media?

-• Print vs. Digital: Do you prefer reading physical books or e-books?
-What are the pros and cons of each format?
+Print vs. Digital: Do you prefer reading physical books, e-books, or audiobooks?
+What do you think are the main benefits and drawbacks of each format?

-• News Consumption: How do you prefer to stay informed about current events—through social media, news websites, television, or newspapers?
-Why?
+News Consumption: How do you stay updated on current events?
+Do you rely on social media, news websites, television, newspapers, or other sources?
+What makes your preferred method effective for you?

-• Influencers and YouTubers: Do you follow any influencers or YouTubers?
-What do you like about their content, and how do they impact your interests or hobbies?
+Influencers and YouTubers: Are there any influencers or YouTubers you regularly follow?
+What do you find appealing about their content, and have they influenced your hobbies or lifestyle?

-• Podcasts: Do you listen to podcasts?
-If so, what are your favorite topics or shows?
-How do podcasts fit into your daily routine?
+Podcasts: Do you enjoy listening to podcasts?
+What topics or types of shows interest you the most, and how do podcasts fit into your daily or weekly routine?

-• Social Media Trends: How much do social media trends influence your entertainment choices, such as the shows you watch or the music you listen to?
+Social Media Trends: How much do social media trends influence the entertainment choices you make, such as the shows you watch, the music you listen to, or the books you read?

-• Advertisements: How do you feel about advertisements in the media?
-Are there certain types of ads that you find more or less annoying or effective?
+Advertisements: What’s your opinion on advertisements in media?
+Are there specific types of ads you find more tolerable, entertaining, or effective?
+How do ads impact your experience with media?

 Entertainment Preferences